 Commercial property insurance will protect you from damage to your property, expensive equipment, and signage if you are the victim of theft, fire, or other disasters that may damage your office, office equipment, computer, and the personal property of your employees or anyone else who lost personal property as a result of the event.

 Business interruption insurance (also referred to as business income and extra expense coverage) protects you after any sort of disaster which causes you to close or to have to temporarily rent a place to do business until repairs or replacement of your office is complete.
 It can cover lost profits, taxes, payroll, and other operating expenses until you're able to open your office again.

 How Much Does Optometrist Professional Liability Insurance Cost?

 The average cost of malpractice insurance for optometrists is $500- $700 annually, depending on what state you practice in.
-The cost is more affordable than many other medical practices or healthcare professionals would pay for professional liability coverage.
-Of course, the final cost depends on the needs of your practice, how many employees you have, the types of insurance and amount of coverage you choose, your chosen policy limits, and more.
+The cost is more affordable than many other medical practices or healthcare professionals would pay for a malpractice policy.
+Of course, the final cost depends on the needs of your practice, how many employees you have, the types of insurance and amount of coverage you choose, if you choose higher policy limits, and more.

 Get a Free Quote for Professional Liability Insurance

 Malpractice claims can be costly and even one unfounded accusation can bankrupt a practice.
 Let us help connect you with an insurance agent who can get you multiple quotes from different insurance companies.
 They can help you find the best fit for your business—and avoid costly claims.
 To get more information, complete the form at the top of the page or call us at 877-907-5267.